Fr. Agnel Multipurpose School and Junior College: Sports

 Fr.
 Agnel claims to have the best of the best sports facilities among schools in India.
-It is the first school in India to set up a first class-sport costliest artificial turf ground.
+It is the first school in India to set up a first class-sport artificial turf ground.
 The sports facility also includes indoor Table Tennis, indoor shooting range, swimming pool, basketball court and badminton court.
 The Fr.
 Agnel Stadium (football stadium) has a capacity of around 5,000.

 Fr.Agnel Gymkhana has a senior varsity football team which plays in the Super Division MDFA, Mumbai.
 Agnels had a successful football team in 1996-97-98 but was disbanded after season 1998 for unknown reasons.
 Since 2004 the team is functioning again and has gained back to back promotions from 3rd to 2nd to 1st and now the super division in 2011.
 The major credit goes to the management staff which includes Coach Jerome Dias, Manager Harinder Singh Mall (interim coach: Peter Ochanda).
 The facilities which are world class have played a major part in the success of the FR.
 Agnel's Gymkhana team.

 Lt coach Dilip Desai had led the Fr.
 Agnels Chess team in several National and International competitions for the last 20 years.
 Agnels chess team have consistently come 1st in popular inter school Mumbai tournaments like Bournvita and Parle-G. Students have represented Maharashtra and won in U-19 Girls and Boys National Chess Championship organized by Sports Association of India and received Indian Government Scholarships for their performance from 2001 onwards.
 Many students have also played Commonwealth games and rated Chess tournaments under AICF (All India Chess Federation).

 Since 2010, swimming training has been made compulsory for all students.

 Swimmers from Fr.
 Agnel have won many accolades at district, state and national level.
 The swimming team under the guidance of Shiv Chatrapti Awardee Gokul Kamath has won medals at various international competitions most notably being the SAF Games and Asian Age Group.
 The number of nationals medals the Agnel swimmers have won are well over a thousand and they just keep on adding to this already impressive tally.